jlibovicky/jlibovicky.github.io/_posts/2019-05-11-MT-Weekly-Constant-Time-MT.md

-This is an example (page 3, Figure 1) from the paper (examples in papers always carefully cherry-picked, but maybe I'm just judging others by my own standards) which shows how translation get gradually improved during the iterations.
+This is an example (page 3, Figure 1) from the paper (examples in papers always carefully cherry-picked, but maybe I'm just judging others by my own standards) which shows how the translation gets gradually improved during the iterations.

 ![Paper example](/assets/constant_time.png)